duycs/duycs.github.io/_posts/2020-02-07-solid-color.markdown

 - Always improve yourself day by day

 ---

+## CEO Indian
+- Accept the event
+- Observe anytime anywhere
+- It is all about proportions and figures
+- STEM (Science, Technology, Engineering, Mathematics)
+- Diversity
+- Time
+-

+---
 ## Human happiness in countries
 ### Italia
 Dressed, impressing people and living up to the present of the Italians are called ***bella figura***, that meaning "beautiful picture".